Project Guides (142 results)

 For example, scientists studying how stars change as they age or how dinosaurs digested their food cannot fast-forward a star's life by a million years or run medical exams on feeding dinosaurs to test their hypotheses.…

 A bibliography is a listing of the books, magazines, and Internet sources that you use in designing, carrying out, and understanding your science fair project.

 What is the Engineering Design Process?

-The engineering design process is a series of steps that engineers follow to come up with a solution to a problem.
-Many times the solution involves designing a product (like a machine or computer code) that meets certain criteria and/or accomplishes a certain task.
+Many times the solution to a problem involves designing a product (like a machine or computer code) that meets certain criteria and/or accomplishes a certain task.
 This process is different from the Steps of the Scientific Method, which you may be more familiar with.
-If your project involves making observations and doing experiments, you…
+If your project involves making observations and doing…

 7-bit ASCII Character Codes

 The ASCII table contains letters, numbers, control characters, and other symbols.
 Each character is assigned a unique 7-bit code.
 ASCII is an acronym for American Standard Code for Information Interchange.

 Display boards in black or white-colored "foam core" (a sandwich made up of two pieces of smooth surface paper with a polystyrene (plastic) middle) or corrugated cardboard are readily available at many retailers ranging between $4 to $14 per board depending on the material.

 Print out or write your information on white paper that you will attach to your display board.
 Be sure to proofread…